Mirza Masroor Ahmad: Ghana

 Having served the Community in various capacities, Masroor Ahmad served in Ghana for over eight years.
 He established the Ahmadiyya Secondary School in Salaga, a school in the northern region of Ghana, where he served as principal for two years.
-His success with the school in Salaga made him an obvious choice as principal of the Ahmadiyya Secondary School in Essarkyir, located in the centreal region of Ghana.
+His success with the school in Salaga made him an obvious choice as principal of the Ahmadiyya Secondary School in Essarkyir, located in the central region of Ghana.
 There he served as principal for four years.

 After his tenure as principal, Masroor Ahmad was appointed as the manager of the Ahmadiyya Agricultural Farm in Depali located in the northern region of Ghana where he served for two years.
 He successfully planted and nurtured wheat for the first time in Ghana.
 The experiment of planting, growing and nurturing wheat as an economic crop in Ghana was exhibited at an international trade fair and the results were submitted to the Ministry of Agriculture of Ghana.

 Imprisonment

 In 1999, a resolution was presented in the Provincial Assembly of the Punjab which demanded that the name of Rabwah be changed because that name appeared in the Qur'an.
 The resolution passed without much debate and the name of Rabwah was officially changed to Chenab Nagar.
 Signage was placed in prominent parts of Rabwah which bore the new name.
-A few days later, a First Information Report (criminal complaint) was filed accusing certain members of the Community of erasing a sign which bore the new name.
+A few days later, a First Information Report (criminal complaint) was filed accusing certain members of the community of erasing a sign which bore the new name.
 Though the complaint didn't mention any names, a case was registered, resulting in the arrest of Masroor Ahmad and a few other senior members of the Ahmadiyya Community.
 They were imprisoned for 11 days without bail, but were released without charge on 10 May 1999.